By Martin Yate

 So what can you do to create a resume that competes in this fierce environment?
 You can develop an understanding of what employers want when they hire someone like you, how they prioritize those needs, and how they describe them.

-From this composite you can say, "This is how employers think about and describe the job I want."
+From this analysis you can say, "This is how employers think about and describe the job I want."
 Now you know the story your resume needs to tell, and the words that will maximize its visibility in resume databases.

 Now you know the story your resume needs to tell and the words that will maximize its visibility in resume databases.